Skip to main content

 Zine Club

-Zine Club Members learn about different methods of making zines, as well as history and contemporary uses for zines in print and online.
-Members can work on independent zines or contribute to monthly whole-group zines based on a monthly theme decided by the group.
+Zine Club Members learn about various methods of making zines, as well as history and contemporary uses for zines in print and online.
+Members can work on independent zines or contribute to group zines based on themes decided by the group.
 Members help fold, staple, bind, and share the finished zines after printing.
-Individual members can volunteer to lead the design of monthly, small-group, or individual zines about a topic of their choice.
+Individual members can volunteer to lead the design of small-group, community, or individual zines about a topic of their choice.
 Zine Club leader (Ms. Bellmond) supports the organization, printing, and providing supplies for the creation of zines.

 Wednesday after school